 Flu season is fast approaching.
-According to the Centers for Disease Control and Prevention, more than 9 million people in the U.S. get the flu.
+According to the Centers for Disease Control and Prevention, more than 9 million people in the U.S. get influenza (flu).
 Thousands of people die from this virus every single year.
-But medical experts believe that this year’s flu season could be better than the two previous years.
+But medical experts believe this year’s flu season could be better than the previous two years.

-Flu-like symptoms, such as a cough or sneeze, were frightening during the peak of the pandemic, getting flu-like symptoms was frightening.
-A little fever could make people suspect you of having COVID-19.
+Flu-like symptoms, such as a cough or sneeze, were frightening during the peak of the pandemic.
+A slight fever could lead people to suspect that you have COVID-19.
 To avoid getting infected with COVID, people got the COVID vaccine and booster.
 The same is true for the flu vaccine.
 You should get vaccinated against the flu to keep yourself healthy and protected.

 When should you get the flu shot?

-The flu season starts in early October, peaks in February, and winds down in the late spring.
-The CDC is urging people to get a flu shot as soon as possible before the season gets bad.
+Flu season begins in early October, peaks in February, and ends in late spring.
+The CDC recommends getting vaccinated as soon as possible to avoid the worst of the flu season.

 What can you do to avoid the flu?

 There are several things that you can do to avoid the flu.
 One of the best ways is to get the flu shot.
-You should also wash your hands regularly as this can significantly cut down your risks of getting the flu.
+You should also wash your hands regularly as this can significantly reduce the risks of getting the flu.

 If you have family and friends who are sick, avoid spending time with them until they’re well.
 If you’re sick, stay home until the doctor says that you can return.
 Resting at home will help you get better faster and it can protect the people around you from getting the flu.